 You will need authority under the Licensing Act 2003 (premises licence, club premises certificate or temporary event notice) to sell alcohol, but you may also need to be licensed by HM Revenue and Customs, if you want to brew alcohol or distil alcohol and duty may need to be paid on any alcohol that you produce.
 In such circumstances you should also to contact Environmental Health and Trading Standards for advice.

-From 3 May 2007 the whole of the city of Southampton became a Drinking Control Area under a Designated Public Places Order (DPPO).
-This may affect your business if you serve alcohol or permit your customers to consume alcohol outside your premises in a public place and you do not have either that area clearly indicated in your premises licence or do not have consent for tables and chairs on the highway from the highways
+Southampton is a Drinking Control Area under a Designated Public Places Order (DPPO).
+This may affect your business if you serve alcohol or permit your customers to consume alcohol outside your premises in a public place and you do not have either that area clearly indicated in your premises licence or do not have permission from the Highways teams for tables and chairs on the highway.